MongoDB Atlas gives you access to all of MongoDB's core features of the database, including:

 How does MongoDB Atlas assure high availability of my database?

 Every MongoDB Atlas cluster is deployed as a self-healing replica set which provides automatic failover in the event of a failure.
 Replica set members are automatically provisioned by MongoDB Atlas across multiple availability zones (AWS), fault domains (Azure), or zones (GCP) within a region, providing resilience to localized site failures.
 For even better availability guarantees, cross-region replication can be enabled for any dedicated cluster, protecting you in the unlikely event of a cloud region failure.

 How does MongoDB Atlas handle backups?

-MongoDB Atlas continuously backs up your data, ensuring your backups are typically just a few seconds behind the operational system.
-MongoDB Atlas ensures point-in-time backup of replica sets and consistent, cluster-wide snapshots of sharded clusters.
+MongoDB Atlas continuously backs up your data, ensuring your backups are just a few seconds behind the operational system.
+The platform provides consistent, cluster-wide snapshots of sharded clusters.
 With continuous backup, you can restore to any point in time or query your snapshots to rapidly restore a subset of your data.